Sam Raimi

-Samuel Marshall Raimi (/ˈreɪmi/ RAY-mee; born October 23, 1959) is an American filmmaker.
-He is best known for directing the first three films in the Evil Dead franchise (1981–present) and the Spider-Man trilogy (2002–2007).
-He also directed the superhero movie Darkman (1990), the revisionist western The Quick and the Dead (1995), the neo-noir crime thriller A Simple Plan (1998), the supernatural thriller The Gift (2000), the supernatural horror Drag Me to Hell (2009), the Disney fantasy Oz the Great and Powerful (2013), and the Marvel Studios film Doctor Strange in the Multiverse of Madness (2022).
+Samuel M. Raimi (Note: Although some contemporary sources have identified Raimi's middle name as "Marshall", Raimi himself denies this, stating that he merely goes by the middle initial "M".) (/ˈreɪmi/ RAY-mee; born October 23, 1959) is an American filmmaker.
+He is best known for writing and directing the Evil Dead trilogy (1981–1993) and directing the Spider-Man trilogy (2002–2007).
+He also directed Darkman (1990), The Quick and the Dead (1995), A Simple Plan (1998), The Gift (2000), Drag Me to Hell (2009), Oz the Great and Powerful (2013), Doctor Strange in the Multiverse of Madness (2022) and Send Help (2026).

 His films are known for their highly dynamic visual style, inspired by comic books and slapstick comedy.
 He founded the production companies Renaissance Pictures in 1979 and Ghost House Pictures in 2002.
-Raimi has also produced several successful television series, including Hercules: The Legendary Journeys, its spin-off Xena: Warrior Princess, and Ash vs Evil Dead starring longtime friend and collaborator Bruce Campbell reprising his role in the Evil Dead franchise.
+Raimi has also produced several successful television series, including Hercules: The Legendary Journeys (1995–1997), its spin-off Xena: Warrior Princess (1995–2001), and Ash vs Evil Dead (2015–2018) starring longtime friend and collaborator Bruce Campbell reprising his role in the Evil Dead franchise.

 Early life

-Raimi was born in Royal Oak, Michigan, to a Conservative Jewish family.
-He is a son of merchants Celia Barbara (née Abrams) and Leonard Ronald Raimi.
+Raimi was born on October 23, 1959, in Royal Oak, Michigan, a suburb of Detroit.
+His family was Conservative Jewish.
+He is a son of merchants Celia Barbara (née Abrams) (1929–2016) and Leonard Ronald Raimi (1926–2021).
 His ancestors were Jewish immigrants from Russia and Hungary.
 His younger brother Ted is an actor, and his older brother Ivan is a screenwriter and physician.
 His older sister, Andrea Raimi Rubin, is a court reporter.
 Another older brother, Sander, died at 15 in an accidental drowning in Israel; Raimi has said that the trauma knitted the remaining family closer together and "colored everything he's done for the rest of his life."
 Raimi also mentioned that Sander first introduced him to Spider-Man, igniting his love for comics.

 Raimi graduated from Groves High School and later went on to attend Michigan State University and later Università Bocconi in Milan, Italy, where he studied English but left after three semesters to film The Evil Dead.